-(i) simple ion: If a single atom bears +ve or –ve charge then it is called simple ion e.g. H+, O-2. (ii) compound ion: When a group of atoms bear +ve or –ve charge then it is called compound ion e.g. NH4+, SO4-2 etc.
+When a group of atoms bear +ve or –ve charge then it is called a compound ion e.g. NH4+, SO4-2 etc.

-(iii) molecular ion: When a molecule gains or loses electrons, the resulting species is called molecular ion e.g. CH4+, O2+, CO+, N2+ etc. Cationic molecular ions are more common than anionic molecular ions.
+molecular ion: When a molecule gains or loses electrons, the resulting species is called a molecular ion e.g. CH4+, O2+, CO+, N2+ etc. Cationic molecular ions are more common than anionic molecular ions.

-A substance which is made up of only one kind of atoms is called element e.g. O2, O3, Cl2, S8, He etc. There are 92 natural elements while total elements are more than 110.
+A substance that is made up of only one kind of atom is called an element e.g. O2, O3, Cl2, S8, He etc. There are 92 natural elements while the total elements are more than 110.

-A substance which is made up of more than one kind of atoms chemically combined together, is called compound e.g. CO2, H2SO4, C6H12O6 etc.
+A substance that is made up of more than one kind of atoms chemically combined together, is called a compound e.g. CO2, H2SO4, C6H12O6 etc.

-6C12, 6C13, 6C14, oxygen also has three isotopes 8O16, 8O17, 8O18 etc. More than 300 isotopes occur in nature they include 40 radioactive isotopes.
-Often, elements with even atomic number have more number of isotopes and are abundant.
+6C12, 6C13, 6C14, oxygen also has three isotopes 8O16, 8O17, 8O18 etc. More than 300 isotopes occur in nature including 40 radioactive isotopes.
+Often, elements with even atomic numbers have more isotopes and are abundant.

 Atomic Number (Z):

-“Number of protons in the nucleus of an atoms” or “Number of electrons in an atom” is called atomic number.
+“Number of protons in the nucleus of an atom” or “Number of electrons in an atom” is called the atomic number.